13 Signs Of A Toxic Mother That Many People Don’t Realize

 A toxic mother-daughter relationship mostly arises due to the career choice or work environment of the mother.
 If a mother finds herself in a toxic environment via work, family, or social relations, the chances are that toxicity may enter your life through hers.

 No one ever wants to treat their child poorly or give them a negative memory.
 But an enmeshed toxic mother cannot cope with the unhealthy stimulants in her life and instead succumbs to it, becoming toxic, and at times narcissistic, herself.
-It can also be caused by psychological agents that change the mother’s behavior and heed to dysfunctional mother-daughter relationships.
+It can also be caused by psychological agents that change the mother’s behavior and lead to dysfunctional mom-and-daughter relationships.
 Thoughts like ‘my mom is toxic’, ‘I have a toxic parent’, or ‘I have a manipulative mother’ can seriously affect your relationship.

 Mothers don’t intend to be bad; they just happen to be under stress.
 Here are some signs to identify toxic mothers and their toxic personality.